Gillian Wagner: Works and themes

-Her 1979 biography of Dr Barnardo was the 'first frank account of [his] character and career, and Thomas Coram, Gent. has been described as 'a much-needed biography of this early pioneer of children’s charity.'
-The exception to this is her most recent book, Miss Palmer’s Diary, a biography of her ancestor Ellen Palmer.
+Her 1979 biography of Thomas Barnardo was described in a Medical History review as the "first frank account of [his] character and career"; while a reviewer in Seventeenth-Century News called her book Thomas Coram, Gent. "a much-needed biography of this early pioneer of children’s charity".
+Her book, Miss Palmer's Diary was a biography of her ancestor, Ellen Palmer.

+Death

+Wagner died on 31 December 2025, at the age of 98.